 If I began an interior journey at the speed of light, it would take me an eternity to arrive at the other side of my emptiness.
 And if I tried to fill my emptiness, I’d need a spigot so large it would have to be turned by a hand the size of a planet.
 And the torrent that would follow would be as though a single gnat were to sweat a molecule of water on a desert’s burning surface.
 No…what am I gonna do about this?

 The spoken-word intro above, followed by a Motörhead song which calls to disobey all figures of power and wealth is enough to push every single hormonally-challenged 14 year old boy to the thresholds of angst and rage.
-I’m 27 now and I still feel like carving skate logos into my desk when I watch this part.
+I’m 27 now and I still feel like carving skate logos into things when I watch this part.
 Perhaps a better thought to ponder is just how the hell this part came into existence.
 While I don’t doubt that there are other documentations of pros and epic mini ramp sessions floating around, I do doubt that any of them were filmed in the middle of a forrest.

 Judging by the tens of skate videos I habitually downloaded and watched at this point in time (2004-05), a mini ramp part wasn’t something companies were putting in their videos- let alone as the last part.
 However, this type of creative decision should be expected when previous parts in a video are shared between two opposites such as Dustin Dollin and Lewis Marnell (R.I.P.).